-Rio Antirrio bridge is a multi-span cable-stayed bridge crossing the Gulf of Corinth between Rio on the Peloponnese peninsula and Antirrio on mainland Greece.
-Construction began in 1998 and the bridge opened a few weeks before the summer Olympics in Athens in 2004.
-The bridge has reduced travel time from 45 min that ferries uses to 5 min.
-Rio Antirrio bridge is 2880 meters long and the three largest spans is 560 meters.
-The bridge has four towers that goes up to 65 meters below sea level.
+The Rio–Antirrio bridge is a multi-span cable-stayed bridge that crosses the Gulf of Corinth between Rio on the Peloponnese and Antirrio on the mainland of Greece.
+Construction started in 1998 and opened just before the Summer Olympics in Athens in 2004.
+The bridge has reduced the travel time from 45 minutes that the ferries use to 5 minutes.
+The Rio – Antirrio bridge is 2880 meters long and the three largest spans are 560 meters.
+The bridge has 4 towers that go up to 65 meters below the sea.
 The bridge is designed to withstand earthquakes of 7.5 on the Richter scale.